-Cybersecurity career options with a master’s degree include high level or management roles in the government and the private sector.
-With every new advancement in technology comes a new breed of cybercriminals who threaten most businesses and consumers.
-But, there is an opportunity for those who are interested in the cybersecurity industry.
+Cybersecurity career options with a master’s degree include high-level or management roles in the government and the private sector.
+With every new technological advancement comes a new breed of cybercriminals who threaten most businesses and consumers.
+But, there is an opportunity for those interested in the cybersecurity industry.

 What is Cybersecurity?

 Cybersecurity refers to the technologies and practices that help to protect networks, individuals, and companies from digital attacks.
-Instead of directly engaging with hackers, those in the cybersecurity industry focus on preventing these crimes through a variety of strategies.
+Instead of directly engaging with hackers, cybersecurity professionals focus on preventing these crimes through various strategies.
 Cybersecurity typically involves three key things: investigation, detection, and remediation.

-As our reliance on the internet continues to increase, we’re constantly releasing sensitive data.
-This is particularly the case when it comes to our financial and business information.
-Everything from our Wi-Fi passwords to gaming consoles can serve as points of entry to cyber criminals.
+As our reliance on the internet increases, we’re constantly releasing sensitive data.
+This is particularly the case regarding our financial and business information.
+Everything from Wi-Fi passwords to gaming consoles can be entry points for cybercriminals.
 And this is why the field of cybersecurity continues to evolve.
-It needs to be able to meet the newest security challenges that are created by advancements in technology.
+It needs to meet the newest security challenges created by technological advancements.